Suffynux/Image-Color-Extractor/README.md

 - **Upload an image**: Click the "Upload file" input to choose an image file from your device.
 - **Pick a color**: After uploading the image, click on the **Pick Color** button.
 You can pick a color from the image using the Eyedropper API.
 - **Clear image**: Click the **Clear Image** button to remove the uploaded image from the page.
-- **Mobile users**: The Eyedropper API is currently only supported on desktop browsers.
-If you are on a mobile device, an alert will notify you.

 ## Technologies Used
 - **HTML5**: Markup for the webpage